 Basics of Adrenaline

-When you experience emotional stress or encounter a physically dangerous situation, your body prepares itself for prompt action by triggering your "fight-or-flight" response.
+Adrenaline is important to basic survival.
+When you experience emotional stress or encounter a physically dangerous situation, your body prepares itself for prompt action by triggering your "fight-or-flight" response, according to the Hormone Health Network.
 This response begins in a region of your brain called the hypothalamus, which sounds the alarm and triggers increased production of adrenaline in your adrenal glands.

 Adrenaline in your bloodstream achieves its effects on your heart rate by stimulating the adrenergic receptors on cells throughout your heart tissue.
 Once stimulated, these receptors pass the fight-or-flight message to a specialized type of protein called a G-protein.
 In turn, G-proteins stimulate other substances inside your cells that trigger a cascading alert effect.

 Excessive Adrenalin Production

 Under normal circumstances, your body will limit your fight-or-flight response to times of genuine emergency and return to normal function when appropriate.
-However, if your fight-or-flight response is triggered repeatedly or stays active long-term, the resulting increase in your blood levels of adrenaline and cortisol can significantly disrupt normal functional processes throughout your body.
-In addition to heart disease, potential consequences of this disruption include obesity, depression, sleep disturbances, worsening of existing skin conditions, digestion problems and memory impairment.
+However, if your fight-or-flight response is triggered repeatedly or stays active long-term, the resulting increase in your blood levels of adrenaline and cortisol can significantly disrupt normal functional processes throughout your body, reports the Mayo Clinic.

 Along with adrenaline, norepinephrine and dopamine belong to a class of substances called catecholamines.
-Your doctor may test your blood or urine for the presence of excessive catecholamines if you have high blood pressure or a tumor called a pheochromocytoma, which is known to abnormally increase levels of both adrenaline and norepinephrine.
+According to Michigan Medicine, your doctor may test your blood or urine for the presence of excessive catecholamines if you have high blood pressure or a tumor called a pheochromocytoma, which is known to abnormally increase levels of both adrenaline and norepinephrine.